Lepieu/DegreesOfSeparation/README.md

 After inputting these files correctly, you can run the degrees.py file, input two actors' names, and the program will return the degree of separation, and each movie that separates them

-If using only the example additions given, after inputting Miles Teller and Ryan Gosling, the program will return:
+If using only the small sample given, after inputting Miles Teller and Ryan Gosling, the program will return:

 	2 degrees of separation:
   	1: Miles Teller and J.K.
 Simmons starred in Whiplash
   	2: J.K.
 Simmons and Ryan Gosling starred in La La Land